leapmotion/Paint/README.md

 ## License

-LeapPaint is licensed for use under the terms of the [Leap Motion developer SDK agreement][sdkagreement].
+UnityModules and the Paint application is licensed for use under the terms of the [Leap Motion developer SDK agreement][sdkagreement].

 [unitymodules]: https://github.com/leapmotion/UnityModules "Leap Motion Unity Modules"